Dooby Do’s and Don’ts: What you need to know about marijuana in Colorado

 How much can I buy?

-After Colorado Governor John Hickenlooper signed the amendments to House Bill 16-1261 in June of 2016, tourists were able to purchase the same amount of pot as locals.
-Those age 21 and older can now buy 28 grams of marijuana product in one transaction.
+Colorado Gov. John Hickenlooper signed a new law in June 2016 allowing out-of-state residents to purchase the same amount of pot as in-state residents.
+Now, anyone 21 or older can now buy up to 28 grams, one ounce, of marijuana product per transaction.

 How much can I carry?